“Leaders: Churchill,” with Robert Hardy (1986)

 The problem with Churchill by Susskind is twofold: (1) It plants an inaccurate image in the mind of the average viewer.
 (2) It is laced with errors, the correction of which would have lost none of the drama and warm humanity which are its most admirable features.

 Churchill never “delivered a series of informal talks across America” in 1946, as the producers state.
 Why say he did?
-Why not admit, as script writer James Humes said, that this is a composite picture, drawn from WSC’s writings?
+Why not admit, as script writer James Humes did, that this is a composite picture, drawn from WSC’s writings?

 Robert Hardy deserves full marks for holding his audience, which responds with hearty laughter.
 (Both he and Humes had wanted only 60 minutes, but Susskind insisted on 90.)
 Hardy has Churchill’s mannerisms down perfectly and of all Churchill portrayals, his is the most convincing.
 But the first reaction of anyone moderately steeped in facts is that this is a vulgar caricature.
 Is the truth so boring that it cannot prevail?

-A Cornucopia of Errors
+Cornucopia of errors

 Churchill’s own quotes are sometimes misplaced.
 “Shot at without result” was said about Cuba, not Malakand.
 “Boneless wonder” (singular) was a blast at Ramsay MacDonald, not the Tory appeasers.
 Other quotes are familiar but hopelessly muddled.
 “They asked what my program would be—I told them Victory”… “Give us your faith and your trust” (for “trust” read “blessing”).
-And some are far wide of the mark.
-“A bull who carries his own china shop with him,” if said at all, was about Dulles inot the State Department.
-When King George VI summoned Churchill on 10 May 1940 he said, “I want to ask you to form a Government,” not “take over the Government.”
-There is a difference.

 But with all its flaws and inaccuracies, the performance brings out Churchill’s greatest characteristic.
 That was his essential humanity, which made him so different from other leaders past and present.
 James Humes noted another quality.
 “Churchill told his audiences what he wanted them to hear.”